Jogll1/GMTK2023/README.md

 You can find the full game on my itch.io:

 Credits for assets:
-Sebastian Lague
+Sebastian Lague,
-JDWasabi
+JDWasabi,
-ShatteredReality
+ShatteredReality,
-jsfxr
+jsfxr,
 Zane Little